 PHPUnit can be run locally or on server (in which case it can be configured with an XML configuration file).
 Dedicated Run/Debug configurations allow you to run the appropriate set of tests at a later time.

 Tests are executed in a dedicated Test Runner UI, displaying an overview of results as well as detailed stats for the whole suite and every particular test.
-If a test fails, you can instantly jump from the stacktrace to the line of code where the error occurred.
+If a test fails, you can instantly jump from the stacktrace to the line of code where the error occurred and rerun only failed tests after issue is fixed.

 Code Coverage for PHPUnit shows you how much of your code is covered with tests, marking covered and uncovered lines visually right in the editor.
 Code coverage analysis with PHPUnit is fully supported in PhpStorm.